 State-of-the-art department resources include HD studios, soundstages, professional editing suites, a green screen studio, a campus radio station and a full complement of HD field production and grip equipment.
 The Gwendolyn P. Tandy Memorial Film Library houses more than 15,000 titles.

-The department offers bachelor degrees of arts and science in three majors:
+The department offers bachelor degrees of arts and science in four majors:

 Cinema and Media Studies